luminous14/bigram-parsing-problem/README.md

 bundle install
 ~~~~

-Please reach out you are having problems getting set up.
+Please reach out if you are having problems getting set up.

 ### Running the Parser
 `ruby runner.rb  "path/to/your/file.txt"`